CircleCI Breach Cybersecurity Incident Hunting Guide

 When a security incident involves your CircleCI platform, not only is your CircleCI platform in danger, all other SaaS platforms and Cloud providers integrated with the CircleCI, as well, since their secrets are stored within the CircleCI platform and can be used by a threat actor to expand foothold.

-In the following blog, we chose number of popular SaaS and cloud providers that may be integrated with your CircleCI platform, using credentials saved in the “Project environment variables” and “Context variables.”
+In the following blog, we chose a number of popular SaaS and cloud providers that may be integrated with your CircleCI platform, using credentials saved in the “Project environment variables” and “Context variables.”
 For each SaaS/Cloud provider, we explain:

 • How CircleCI integrates with the service